Exynos13/Exynos13/README.md

 ## Hey welcome to my GitHub!

-A recent graduate of Master's in Data Science with a passion to leverage data to uncover impactful insights using data.
+A graduate in Master's of Data Science with a passion to leverage data to uncover impactful insights using data.
 Most exciting part of working with data is building a story based on patterns relationships which aren't immediately obvious.
 I am eager to bring in my analytical and problem solving skills in an professional Environment.

 My Latest work experience was with AMWTech:
 -	Spearheaded the development and deployment of a web app using Python Flask and Heroku, leveraging a RoBERTa-based transformer model for audience generation, enhancing targeted marketing strategies for advertisers with data-driven insights.